What are you searching for?

 SEA LIFE Sydney Aquarium

 There are lots of things to do with kids in the city of Sydney on a hot day!
-Visit one of Sydney’s many indoor, air-conditioned attractions that provide a cool escape for a few hours.
-Darling Harbour, Powerhouse Museum, Maritime Museum, SEA LIFE Sydney Aquarium, WILD LIFE Sydney Zoo and Madame Tussauds are all perfect for children and guaranteed to provide a good few hours of indoor fun.
+Visit one of Sydney’s many indoor, air-conditioned attractions for a cool escape.
+Darling Harbour, Powerhouse Museum, Maritime Museum, SEA LIFE Sydney Aquarium, WILD LIFE Sydney Zoo, and Madame Tussauds are all perfect for children and guaranteed to provide a good few hours of indoor fun.
 Other options in the city include a trip to Sydney Tower Eye (the tallest building in Sydney), the Australian Museum or The Art Gallery of NSW.

 If you’re likely to visit Sydney Aquarium, Sydney Zoo, Tower Eye, or Madame Tussauds more than a couple of times, buying a Merlin Annual Pass makes sense.
 It gives you unlimited access for 12 months!